Ashish7129/Graph_Sampling/README.md

 # Graph Sampling Package

 Graph sampling is a technique to pick a subset of vertices or edges from original graph.
-In some scenarios, the whole graph is known and the purpose of sampling is to obtain a smaller graph.
-In other scenarios, the graph is unknown and sampling is regarded as a way to explore the graph.
 The biggest advantage of sampling methods are their execution efficiency so that the graph transformation procedure won’t take longer time than straightforward computation on original graph.
-This is a simple sampling repo that helps you find a representative sample of the original graph via different sampling techniques.
+This is a simple sampling repo that helps you find a representative sample of the original graph via different [Sampling Techniques](https://cs.stanford.edu/~jure/pubs/sampling-kdd06.pdf).

 ### Graph Sampling Techniques
 Sampling large graphs can be done by the following exploration techniques:
   - **Simple Random Walk Sampling (SRW) :** Uniformly at random pick a starting node and then simulate a random walk on the graph.
     ```sh
     random_walk_sampling_simple(complete_graph, nodes_to_sample)
     ```
   - **Random Walk Sampling with Fly Back Probability (RWF) :** Uniformly at random pick a starting node and then simulate a random walk on the graph.
-At every step with probability 'p' (user value) we fly back to the initial node.
+At every step with probability 'p' (user value) fly back to the initial node.
     ```sh
     random_walk_sampling_with_fly_back(complete_graph, nodes_to_sample, fly_back_prob)
     ```